-Bangkok's snakes keep catchers busy despite virus surge
+Don't look up!
+Bangkok's slitherers keep snake catchers busy

 Thailand reported 9,186 new virus cases, including a record high 98 deaths, on Thursday.

+Reticulated pythons are found throughout Southeast Asia, and are some of the largest snakes in the world.
+They hunt by coiling their body around their prey, typically small mammals and birds, thought they have been known to occasionally attack humans.

-Associated Press reporter Chalida Ekvittayavechnukul contributed reporting.
+Associated Press writer Chalida Ekvittayavechnukul contributed to this report.